mryap/fierce-robin/src/pages/pricing.md

           <!--StartFragment-->

           A/B testing is a way to test changes to your page against the current design and determine which ones produce positive results.

           It is a method to validate that any new design or change to an element on your web pages or mobile apps is improving your conversion rate.

           It is the assumption that you have never reached the ‘best’ version of your website, mobile app, or product, and that the best method of learning about your customers is through iterative testing and experimentation.

           <!--EndFragment-->
-      - question: 'What are hypothesis? '
+      - question: "What are hypothesis? "
         answer: >-
           <!--StartFragment-->

           Hypotheses are statements, not open-ended questions.
 They address a question with a proposed solution.
 Crafting a hypothesis to address an open question or problem on your website enforces a well-rationalized, thoughtful proposal for how to address that problem.

           <!--EndFragment-->
 menus:
   main:
     title: Pricing
-    weight: 3
+    weight: ""
 template: landing
 ---